icmp15/notebook/OssBss_research.md

 ----------------------------

-has container and function management - but for the time being we'll ignore this.
+has container and function management - but for the time being we'll ignore this.<br>

 For containers we need focus on kubernetes ... relationship w/ OpenShift?
 __[openstack <--> openshift](https://blog.openshift.com/openshift-on-openstack-delivering-applications-better-together/)__